Learning under Model Misspecification: Applications to Variational and Ensemble methods: Background

-The main issue when applying Bayesian machine learning \citep{murphy2012machine} in real settings is the computation of the (multi-dimensional) integral of the Bayesian posterior.
-Usually, the computation of this integral is not tractable and we have to resort to approximate methods.
-Variational inference (VI) \citep{blei2017variational} is a popular method in Bayesian machine learning to compute an approximation of the Bayesian posterior.
-In standard VI settings, we choose a \textit{tractable} family of probability distributions over $\bmTheta$, denoted by ${\cal Q}$, and the learning problem consists on finding the probability distribution $q\in{\cal Q}$ which is closest to the Bayesian posterior in terms of (inverse) KL distance,
+Variational Inference (VI) (see \cite{blei2017variational} for an introduction) is a popular method to compute approximations of intractable Bayesian posteriors.
+In standard VI settings, we choose a \textit{tractable} family of probability distributions over $\bmTheta$, denoted by ${\cal Q}$, and the learning problem consists in finding the probability distribution $q\in{\cal Q}$ which is closest to the Bayesian posterior in terms of the inverse KL divergence, $\arg\min_{q\in {\cal Q}} KL(q(\bmtheta), p(\bmtheta|D))$.
+Solving this minimization problem is equivalent to maximize the following function, which is known as the ELBO function,